Abraham Whipple: Naval command

-Assigned next to command 28-gun frigate Providence, Whipple ran the British blockade on the night of April 30, 1778, damaging HMS Lark and outrunning another British ship during the escape.
-Tacking for France, the Providence crossed the Atlantic Ocean unmolested, bearing important dispatches relating to agreements between France and the American colonies, and reached Paimboeuf.
-After acquiring guns and supplies for the Continental Army, the Providence and the Boston sailed home to the colonies, taking three prizes en route.
+Assigned next to command the 28-gun frigate Providence, Whipple ran the British blockade on the night of April 30, 1778, damaging HMS Lark and outrunning another British ship during the escape.
+Tacking for France, Providence crossed the Atlantic Ocean unmolested, bearing important dispatches relating to agreements between France and the American colonies, and reached Paimboeuf.
+After acquiring guns and supplies for the Continental Army, Providence and Boston sailed home to the colonies, taking three prizes en route.

 Upon his return, Whipple received command of a small squadron—Providence, Ranger, and Queen of France.
 On one occasion in mid-July 1779, this group of ships encountered a large British convoy in dense fog off the Newfoundland Banks.
 Whipple concealed his guns and ran up the British flag.
 Thus disguised, Whipple cut 11 prizes out of the convoy, eight of which contained spoils of war valued together at over one million dollars (roughly 25.7 million in 2024 dollars), making the venture easily one of the richest captures of the entire war.

 Whipple then cruised off Bermuda before arriving at Charleston, South Carolina.
 On December 23, 1779.
 British forces threatened Charleston, which was at the time a key Continental port.
-The threat led Whipple to move the guns and crews from the Continental Navy ships in port on shore to reinforce the land batteries and repulse the expected British assault.
+The threat led Whipple to move the guns and crews from the Continental Navy ships in port ashore to reinforce the land batteries and repulse the expected British assault.

 However, after a rugged four-month siege, the overwhelming pressure of British arms forced the Continental forces to surrender on May 12, 1780.
 Whipple remained a prisoner of war of the British until he was paroled to Chester, Pennsylvania, at which point he took no further part in the war.
-Upon the conclusion of hostilities, Whipple took up farming near Cranston, Rhode Island.
+Upon the conclusion of hostilities, Whipple took up farming near Cranston, Rhode Island, then later moved to Ohio.